mavlink/MAVSDK-docs/en/guide/general_usage.md

 ### Connection Status

-A device is considered to be disconnected (timed-out) if its heartbeat message is not detected within 3 seconds.
+A system is considered to be disconnected (timed-out) if its heartbeat message is not detected within 3 seconds.